-Discovery Passes and single-location annual passes are valid for a minimum of one full year from the date of purchase expiring on the last day of the month in which it was purchased.
-Therefore, a pass can be valid for a period of up to 13 months if purchased on the first day of the month.
+Discovery Passes and single-location annual passes purchased in 2016 are valid for a minimum of two full years from the date of purchase, expiring on the last day of the month in which it was purchased.
+Therefore, a pass can be valid for a period of up to 25 months if purchased on the first day of the month.
 Seasonal Passes are valid for the operating season of the calendar year indicated.

 Seasonal lockage and mooring permits are valid for the entire navigational season of the year in which they are purchased.
 6-day transit lockage passes are valid for any six days of the navigational season of the year in which they are purchased – these days do not need to be consecutive.